bruno-rossi/phase-2-final-project/README.md

 ## User Stories:

-As a user, when I load the home page, I can see a list of parks and a CTA to search for Parks.
+As a user, when I load the home page, I can see a list of parks.

 As a user, I can search for a park by name.